MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 ## LINQPad

-A Linq application can be used with Kusto, by connecting it like it's an SQL server.
+A Linq application can be used with Azure Data Explorer, by connecting it like it's an SQL server.
-Use LINQPad to explore Linq compatibility and to browse Kusto.
-It can also execute SQL queries, and is the recommended tool to explore Kusto TDS (SQL) endpoints.
+Use LINQPad to explore Linq compatibility and to browse Azure Data Explorer.
+It can also execute SQL queries, and is the recommended tool to explore Azure Data Explorer TDS (SQL) endpoints.

 Connect like you do, to the Microsoft SQL Server.
 LINQPad supports Active Directory authentication.